datalad/datalad/paper.md

 Last but not least, in the absence of standardized data *packages*, there is no uniform way to declare actionable data dependencies and derivative relationships between inputs and outputs of a computation.
 DataLad aims to solve these issues by providing streamlined, transparent management of code, data, computing environments, and their relationship.
 It provides targeted interfaces and interoperability adapters to established scientific and commercial tools and services to set up unobstructed, unified access to all elements of scientific projects.
-This unique set of features enables workflows that are particularly suited for reproducible science, such as actionable process provenance capture for arbitrary command execution that affords automatic re-execution.
+This unique set of features enables workflows that are particularly suited for reproducible science, such as actionable process provenance capture for arbitrary command execution that affords automatic re-execution.<!-- km: I think this use of "afford", while correct, is likely to throw some readers off -->
 To this end, it builds on and extends two established tools for version control and transport logistics, Git and git-annex.

 ## Why Git and git-annex?